newday0609/API-Design/README.md

 ## API Standards

-The following categories describe our requirements for API design.
-It is expected you follow the approach outlined in each sub-section.
+The following categories describe our requirements for API design. **It is expected you follow the approach outlined in each sub-section**.

 - [Urls, Verbs, and Response Codes](standards/UrlsVerbsAndResponseCodes.md)
 - [Versioning](standards/Versioning.md)